nicholaschen1/assignment1_ID_Nicholas/README.md

 The footer of the page has different social media icons that lead to social media sites whenever clicked.

 Features to be added:
 1) Submit button leads to another page that thanks the user for submitting the contact form.
+May also add requirements for submitting the form using Javascript.
 2) A new section that shows pictures of projects that I have done or still working on.
 Planning to use an image carousel, but may just use static images in a div instead.
 This new section will have a new navigation button added as well.